kuceram2/turtlebot4-lab-tasks/README.md

 ```
 ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args -r /cmd_vel:=/<namespace>/cmd_vel
 ```
+This node publishes Twist messages to the specified topic, allowing it to drive around.
 Make sure to use the right namespace for the robot.
 ### BT Gamepad
 TODO